oskariorg/oskari-frontend/api/framework/download-basket/bundle.md

 e.g.
-{"forceProxy":true} -> proxies all map data to Oskari Core {"raster":"true"} -> means that layer is e.g. geotiff or layergroup and cannot be used in download-basket {"unique":"kokotun","forceProxy":true,"geometryColumn":"STRING","rajaus":"true","geometry":"geom"} -> means that layer is a cropping layer and is used in UI
+{"forceProxy":true} -> proxies all map data to Oskari Core {"raster":"true"} -> means that layer is e.g. geotiff or layergroup and cannot be used in download-basket {"unique":"kokotun","forceProxy":true,"geometryColumn":"STRING","cropping":"true","geometry":"geom"} -> means that layer is a cropping layer and is used in UI

 ## Screenshot